godaddy/gasket/packages/gasket-plugin-config/README.md

 }
 ```

+#### Example with Middleware

-...and custom express middleware (provided you ensure that your middleware
+Custom Express middleware (provided you ensure that your middleware runs _after_
-runs _after_ the config plugin).
+the config plugin).
 For example, in `/lifecycles/middleware.js`:

 ```js
 module.exports = {